Skip to main content

 We know some parts of this website are not fully accessible.
 In particular:

-• Documents - many older documents have accessibility issues, such as being tagged incorrectly, insufficient colour contrast, or using images to present text.
-You can request this information in a different format using the 'Feedback and contact information' (below).
+• Documents - some documents have accessibility issues, such as being tagged incorrectly, insufficient colour contrast, or using images to present text.
+You can request this information in a different format using 'Feedback and contact information' (below).

 • Image galleries - the thumbnail images have text alternatives but there is no alt attribute on the larger images that they link to.
 Please use the thumbnail images for this information.